 Ready to rock and roll?
 Me too!
-What the hell did happen to you right after you’ve crossed your twenties (or maybe, you did not feel that until you’ve forsaken workout)?
+What the hell happened to you right after you’ve crossed your twenties (or maybe, you did not feel that until you’ve forsaken workout)?

 Is that the way?
-Is that the universal law that from your thirties you start becoming stinking shit?
+Is that the universal law that from your thirties, you start becoming stinking shit?
 NO!
-It’s you allowing all these things happen to yourself.
+It’s you are allowing all these things to happen to you.

 Okay, enough beating around the bush.
 These articles are supposed to be dead simple.
-Unbumpy and straight as an operating runway.
+Unbumpy and straight as an operational runway.

 What does stress do to us?